slzhang-git/L13-electric-vehicles/README.md

 ![Toy Example](examples/toyExamples/evExample6.png)

-The networkFile for reading this network is [evExample6EdgesWR.txt](examples/toyExamples/evExample6EdgesWR.txt) and an example of a commodityFile for this network is <a href="examples/toyExamples/evExample6Comm.txt" target="_blank"> evExample6Comm.txt</a>.
+The networkFile for reading this network is [evExample6EdgesWR.txt](examples/toyExamples/evExample6EdgesWR.txt).
+An example of a commodityFile for this network is <a href="examples/toyExamples/evExample6Comm.txt" target="_blank"> evExample6Comm.txt</a>.
+The lines starting with '#' in the files are ignored by the code.

+To find an approximate equilibrium for the above mentioned inputs, we can run the following command in the root directory:

+`python3 main.py evExample6EdgesWR.txt evExample6Comm.txt evExample6 50 20000 3600 0.001 0.75 0.25 0 1`